 They moved into Bridge Lane Health Centre in 1975 sharing the building with two other practices.
 It was at this point that the practice first became a training practice, initially taking medical students from St Thomas’ Medical School, and then, in the late 1970’s, training GP Trainees from the St George’s Hospital Training scheme.

 In 1986 Dr Elizabeth Snape joined Drs Courtenay and Dawson as a partner.
 At the same time taking over and absorbing into the practice the patients of Dr Golomb, who retired at the age of 88 having worked yards from where Dr Young practised in Queenstown Road before the war.
 Therefore, at this point, the practice was an amalgamation of four practices over approximately forty years.
 Dr Courtenay retired in 1989 and Dr Dawson in 1995.
+Dr Shelia Fitzgerald joined as a trainee in 1990, and became a partner in 1991.

 The practice has remained in the Bridge Lane Health Centre ever since, and has grown in size and shape over that time.
 A number of doctors have joined and left the practice over these years, and the practice has also gradually amalgamated with the two other practices in the Health Centre.